kmcconeghy/ccwtutorial/README.md

 # Usage

-1) Run the `onetime.R` file initialize Renv package and install necessary packages.
+People interested in the tutorial only, need but go to: https://kmcconeghy.github.io/ccwtutorial/ Those interested in the raw code used to generate the website, may fork the package then run the `onetime.R` file to initialize Renv and install necessary packages.
-2) Run files in order, `01_*.R-0#_*.R)`.

-Select each vignette to explore an aspect of target trial emulation methods.

-# Vignettes
-Companion documents have been written to assist interested readers with the background and use of the package.

-  - Simulate data; Describes how to simulate a dataset for different estimation problems.

 # Latest Version Updates
 This package is in the early stages of development.
 Many features may change in a short amount of time.

-# Future Goals

-# Important References

 # Authors
 Kevin W. McConeghy, Pharm.D, Ph.D., MS, Providence VA Medical Center, Brown University School of Public Health, Dept. Health Services Research